|(c) 2007-2011 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 encouragement to continue the fight.
 We need more than an "army of one" here!

-Many of these sites have forums to share news, ideas, or personal testimonies.
-Below are links to some of the
+Many activist sites have forums to share news, ideas, or personal testimonies.
+Visit my LINKS PAGE for an

 In addition, there are a growing number of sites that focus specifically on one solitary state ("state affiliate sites").